 I loved how to open the evening, they played the music from ‘Survivor’ and lit four tiki torches, cheesy but fun.

-Before dinner each night there was a Kava ceremony.
-We had heard about the infamous Kava before travelling to Fiji.
-It is a mildly sedative drink made from a root that has been ground into a powder then mixed with water.
+Crab racing at Blue Lagoon Resort on Nacula Island in the Yasawa Islands of Fiji Before dinner each night there was a Kava ceremony.
+We had heard about the infamous Kava before traveling to Fiji.
+It is a mildly sedative drink made from a root that has been ground into a powder and then mixed with water.

 It looks and tastes like muddy water but I liked the way it made my tongue tingle and I did feel more relaxed after drinking it.
 Maybe I should get some for flying as a natural alternative to valium.